Clinical cytogeneticist: job description

 - NHS hospitals and research centres

 Jobs are sometimes advertised in national newspapers, local hospital or health authority job lists and scientific journals such as New Scientist and Nature.
 Speculative applications may be worthwhile – the Association for Clinical Genetic Science can help with contact information.

-In order to begin training with the NHS scientist training programme (STP) you will need a 2.1 or higher in a relevant BSc discipline.
+In order to begin training with the NHS scientist training programme (STP) you will need a 2.1 degree or higher in a relevant BSc discipline.
 Further research experience or qualifications are also desirable.
 The application process for the STP typically starts in January.

 Scotland has separate training schemes, which also involve a three year STP or an equivalent programme.

 After completing the STP, you can then apply for a certificate of attainment from the Academy of Healthcare Science.
 This is will enable you to apply for registration with the Health and Care Professions Council (HCPC).

 In order to practise as a clinical scientist in the UK, you must be registered with the HCPC.
 You will automatically be eligible to apply for registration if you have completed a HCPC approved course, but you will need to pay a fee for the HCPC to process your application, plus a registration fee, which is reduced by 50% if you graduated from an approved course within the last two years.